Mr. Nicolas Renaud

 Associate member of the Loyola Sustainability Research Centre.

-He also worked as an editor and consultant on documentary films and other audio-visual projects.
+He also worked as an editor and consultant on documentary films and various audio-visual projects.
 Among those collaborations, he was an editor for the NFB animation program Hothouse 12: Indigenous, and for the essay film by Carlos Ferrand 13, a ludodrama about Walter Benjamin (2017).
 From 2014 to 2020, he was co-programmer of the film section at the Montréal International First Peoples Festival (Présence autochtone).

 Prior to being appointed full-time in SCPA-First Peoples Studies, he taught part-time in Cinema and Studio Arts at Concordia from 2007 to 2021, and gave the MFA seminar "Indigenous Cinema of the Americas".